What We Offer Insights Why Blairgowrie Book a Conversation

 03 Lender exposure undisclosed.
 No lender to any provider in this analysis has, based on publicly accessible documents, received a disclosure indicating that franchise income represents a material and concentrated risk to the borrower's revenue base.
 Leeds Trinity's 2025 covenant breach is the first instance of this mechanism operating in practice.
 It will not be the last.

-04 The student in the middle.
+05 The student in the middle.
 At GBS and Leeds Trinity, more than three in four students come from the two most deprived quintiles of areas in England.
-These are UK residents, with student loan debt, receiving education that the B3 data shows performs systematically below sector norms on progression to employment.
+Progression to graduate employment runs at 41.8% against a 54.2% benchmark.
+NSS 2025 data shows student experience scores systematically below sector norms at franchise-heavy providers.

 Download the full analysis

-Six datasets cross-referenced into a single framework.
-25 pages.
+Seven datasets cross-referenced into a single framework.
+48 pages.
 Every figure sourced from primary data and independently verifiable.

 Your details will be added to the Blairgowrie HE mailing list.
 You can unsubscribe at any time.